 IDAutomation QR Code Center Override (~CO)

-Center Override (~CO) makes use of an IDAutomation Patent Pending software process that overrides the modules that make up the center of a QR-Code symbol.
-Changing the middle of the QR Code symbol may be necessary to differentiate it from other QR Codes, such as in the case of the QR Bill, used for digital payment transactions.
+Center Override (~CO) makes use of an IDAutomation Patent Pending software process that overrides the modules that make up the center of a QR-Code symbol, similar to an Image Overlay.
+Changing the middle of the QR Code symbol may be necessary to differentiate it from other QR Codes, such as in the case of the QR Bill, used for digital payment transactions or the QR Wi-Fi symbol, used to automatically connect to Wi-Fi Access Points.

 A common method of changing the middle of a QR Code is to overlay an image on top of it.
 This method is different than an image overlay because it changes the array of modules in memory that make up the symbol before it is generated.
 The result is a quickly generated symbol that is compatible with popular reporting software packages such as Crystal Reports, Microsoft Access and SSRS that need to dynamically generate multiple barcodes and do not offer any easy implementation of an image overlay.